 This two-year program in partnership with Creative Recovery Network, funded by the Victorian Government provided workshops and a space for community members to come together and recover through art and music.
 The final artworks recognize and celebrate the strength of the community in the face of adversity.

 ‘Meeting Place’ by Janine Good and Sue Jarvis

 The final artworks, consist of the artists’ designs laser cut into corten steel by local engineer John from Jonco Engineering:

 - 'Meeting Place for Reflection', Cannibal Creek Reserve, Garfield North.
 Corten Steel panel artworks by Janine Good.

 - 'Meeting Place – Outdoor Room with a View', Tonimbuk Hall, Tonimbuk.
 Corten Steel panel artworks by Sue Jarvis

 This sound piece includes soundscapes and music created with and for the community.
 Listeners are taken on a ‘sound journey’, capturing the spirit and resilience of the community in their recovery.

 Community Recovery Committee

-- Family Violence support: There is an increased risk of family violence after an emergency.
-Help is available by calling 1800 RESPECT (1800 737 732 - confidential) or go to the Family Violence Victoria website
+- Family violence support: There is an increased risk of family violence after an emergency.
+Confidential help is available by calling 1800 RESPECT (1800 737 732) or go to the Family Violence Victoria website